OptimalBPM/angular-actions/README.md

 # Angular-actions
-Angular Actions define a framework for spreading information. first within and then between, clients.
+Angular Actions define a simplistic framework for spreading information. first within and then between, clients.

 The functionality is meant to be an expanded "webbified" variant of the [Embarcadero Delphi TActionList](http://docwiki.embarcadero.com/Libraries/XE7/en/FMX.ActnList.TActionList) concept.